Tracking your health has become easier with tracking apps and devices. However, using the ideal program can help in finding your true path.

 Moreover, you can keep track of your weight, height, calorie consumption, sleep data, and cycles.

-Fitbit, on the contrary, brings the run, walk, and hike options.
+Conversely, Fitbit brings run, walk, and hike options.
 You can track your weight, water intake, and food as well.

-The food intake option is unique to Fitbit and is not available on Google Fit.
+The food intake option is unique to Fitbit and unavailable on Google Fit.
 As you add data, it shows your consumption.
 You can add custom foods if you can’t find something in the app’s database.